2021 New York City Democratic mayoral primary: Closing weeks

 On May 5, 2021, Politico reported that a recent poll found that Eric Adams was leading the Democratic primary contest; this marked the first time since January that any Democratic candidate other than Yang had led in a public poll.
 On June 7, Spectrum News reported that Adams had maintained a lead in the Democratic primary.

 In early May, Donovan and McGuire were characterized as being out of touch with everyday New Yorkers for greatly underestimating the median cost of a home in Brooklyn.
 In late May, Yang, who lives in Hell's Kitchen, faced some ridicule for answering that Times Square was his favorite subway station; the response was seen as akin to that of a tourist.
+Yang was also criticized as being out of touch when he appeared before the Stonewall Democrats of New York City for an endorsement screening, in which he appeared to point to his gay colleagues and supporter on the basis of their gender and sexuality rather than why they were important to him.
 Later in May, Morales's campaign lost three senior staff members amid allegations of a poor workplace culture and union-busting.
 Morales's campaign lost some endorsements and support.

 In June, due to ongoing rumors that he lived in New Jersey, Eric Adams invited reporters to Bedford-Stuyvesant to tour an apartment that he claimed was his residence.

-Four days before the end of the balloting period, Garcia and Yang campaigned together.
 Yang asked his supporters to rank Garcia second, though she did not make a similar request of hers.
 Adams claimed the alliance was an attempt to disenfranchise Black and Latino voters, a claim that Garcia and Yang disputed, with rivals and officials such as Wiley and Williams claiming that Adams was using race in order to undermine confidence in the election.